 Engineered Advantage Listed by thegentlemen Ransomware Group

-On May 3, 2026, the ransomware group known as thegentlemen added Engineered Advantage to its public leak site, confirming that internal files had been exfiltrated from the Puerto Rico-based architecture and engineering firm.
+On May 3, 2026, the ransomware group known as thegentlemen added Engineered Advantage to its public leak site, claiming that internal files had been exfiltrated from the Puerto Rico-based architecture and engineering firm.

 Public reporting indicates that Engineered Advantage, PSC (EA), a multidisciplinary firm founded in 2011 and headquartered in San Juan, Puerto Rico, was listed after a ransomware incident.
 The company provides architecture, civil and structural engineering, forensic engineering, water resources engineering, field inspections, damage assessments, and construction management services across Puerto Rico, Florida, and the U.S. Virgin Islands.
 It notably supported post-hurricane recovery efforts following major storms.